-While treatment for herpes cannot completely cure the virus, it can help in reducing symptoms and reduce the likelihood of it spreading between sexual partners.
+In saying that, while treatment for herpes cannot completely cure the virus, it can help in reducing the symptoms of herpes and reduce the likelihood of it spreading between sexual partners.
 Similar to how the signs and symptoms of oral and genital herpes can differ, the treatments for each tend to vary.

 What is the treatment for oral herpes?

-Possibly more commonly known as a cold sore or a fever blister, oral herpes is primarily caused by HSV-1 .
+Possibly more commonly known to the majority of us as cold sores or fever blisters, oral herpes is primarily caused by HSV-1 .
 This type of herpes is typically spread through direct skin contact with someone who has the virus.
 In fact, according to Mayo Clinic, many people contract HSV-1 as babies if they have been kissed by a family member who had a cold sore.